Cookies on the Gambling Commission website

 Introduction

-1. The Gambling Commission (the Commission) has developed this plan to support its Anti-Fraud and Corruption Policy.
+1. The Gambling Commission has developed this plan to support its Anti-Fraud and Corruption Policy.
 The plan sets out how employees should report suspicions of fraud, and how investigations will be conducted and concluded.

 2. Given the nature of the Commission’s functions, and with consistent application by management and employees of the designated systems of internal control and management practices, the risk of fraud occurring within the Commission is considered to be low.
 Complacency should be avoided and it is important for all employees to remain vigilant in addressing this risk.
 However, such vigilance should be kept in perspective, and not lead to the creation of an unproductive climate of suspicion in the workplace.